dstaka/Grab_AI_safety/README.md

  - Realize real-time dangerous drive detection by building a model which utilizes telematics data generated on halfway drive.
 Streaming data processing technologies such as Spark Streaming and Kafka could be helpful to ingest real-time data and make a prediction on the fly.
 By implementing such a real-time detection system, Grab can send push notification so that a driver is warned.
 ## Future work
  - Implement prototype application by using Spark Streaming and Kafka in order to realize real-time data ingestion and prediction system.
  - Collect image data during travel to build image recognition model to detect drowsy driving.
 The model will contribute to identify dangerous drive from another point of view.
-To collect such data, Grab may provide incentive to a driver who allows Grab to collect real-time image data via smartphone camera.
+To collect image data during a travel from a driver, Grab may provide incentive to a driver who agrees to collect real-time data via a mobile device.
+ - Apply noise reduction techniques to telematics data such as Kalman filter to estimate more accurate readings
  - Experiment on other modelling algorithms such as Deep Neural Network, unsupervised abnormal detection approach, etc
  - Dockerize an application for productionalization